FinnF574/Empathy-in-AI-Mediated-Mental-Health-Communication/README.md

 # MasterThesis
-Official Github Repository for the "Can Generative AI Replace Therapy?
-Evaluating Empathy and Content in Mental Health Conversations" Master Thesis by Finn Franken.
+Official Github Repository for the "Dimensions of Empathy in AI-Mediated Mental Health Communication" Master Thesis by Finn Franken.